Bonaventure Cemetery – Savannah’s Most Beautifully Haunting Walk

 Where is Bonaventure Cemetery

-The cemetery is 3-miles from downtown Savannah.
+The cemetery is three-miles from downtown Savannah.

-Tours of Bonaventure Cemetery
+Bonaventure Cemetery Tours

 You can visit the cemetery on your own, but if you want a guide there are several tours of Bonaventure Cemetery.